Suits Filed Against Carnival Cruises, Cuban Firms Over Seized Property In Cuba

 "Anything to get all the riches"

-Since its passage more than two decades ago, all previous presidents have waived Helms-Burton's Title III provision, not wanting to anger friendly allies, particularly Canadian and European countries with commercial holdings in Cuba.
+Since its passage more than two decades ago, the Helms-Burton's Title III provision has been waived by all previous presidents, not wanting to anger friendly allies — particularly Canadian and European countries with commercial holdings in Cuba.

 World